 Discover the famous Kuranda Markets and village shopping, rainforest walks, tours and sites while staying in a charming bed and breakfast.
 Birdworld Kuranda is home to over 350 birds, including a Southern Cassowary, and Kuranda Koala Gardens is a terrific spot to see all of your favourite Australian creatures in one location.
 One of the few places where you can snuggle a koala is at this location In Kuranda Heritage Markets.
 You’ll find these two gems.

 Here you will find a wide range of artisan products.
 Locally designed and made fashion and local produce.
 Also, keep your eye out for hand-crafted jewellery, leather products, woodwork and gemstones.

 Here you will find an excellent selection of local produce, including coffee and fruit.

-While you are visiting, why not stop by the Golden Drop mango winery and sample mango wine.
+While visiting, why stop by the Golden Drop mango winery and sample mango wine?